The Design Philosophy

 But not me.

-Of course products have to be useful.
-Duh!
+Of course products have to be useful!
 That mantra might have split the atom in 1950, but today you won’t survive without incredibly designed products.
-There’s no Museum of Just Useful Things.

 Design must be an equal – if not the leader – in both the process and the output in order for the product to achieve timeless beauty and extraordinary engagement.